 Board Policy - Policy Against Discrimination and Harassment

-Unlawful discrimination or harassment based on race, color, creed or religion, national origin, sex, sexual orientation, gender identity or expression, age, disability, citizenship status, military status, including Vietnam era or special disabled veteran status, HIV/AIDS status, familial status, pregnancy, predisposing genetic characteristics, domestic violence victim status or any other protected status is strictly prohibited by Tompkins Cortland Community College.
-The College is committed to maintaining an educational and work environment that is free of any discrimination or harassment and to fostering positive business and personal conduct so that everyone, including students, employees, and invitees, is treated with respect and dignity in a non- discriminatory environment.
+Unlawful discrimination or harassment based on race, color, creed or religion, national origin, sex, sex characteristics, sexual orientation, gender identity or expression, age, disability, citizenship status, military status, including Vietnam era or special disabled veteran status, HIV/AIDS status, familial status, pregnancy or related conditions, predisposing genetic characteristics, domestic violence victim status or any other protected status is strictly prohibited by Tompkins Cortland Community College.
+The College is committed to maintaining an educational and work environment that is free of any discrimination or harassment and to fostering positive business and personal conduct, including in admission and employment, so that everyone, including students, employees, and invitees, is treated with respect and dignity in a non- discriminatory environment.
 The educational environment shall be considered to include all academic and nonacademic programs and activities.

 The College fully complies with Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act as Amended, the New York Human Rights Law and all other applicable laws or regulations which prohibit discrimination.
 Discrimination or harassment of individuals for reasons of race, color, creed or religion, national origin, sex, sexual orientation, gender identity or expression, age, disability, citizenship status, military status, including Vietnam era or special disabled veteran status, HIV/AIDS status, familial status, pregnancy, predisposing genetic characteristics, domestic violence victim status or any other protected status is a form of unlawful discrimination.